 Monopoly – York Edition

-Next up was a game we actually weren’t planning on playing, but my 4.5-year-old nephew has become a real fan of playing Monopoly in the past 6 months.
-So we got our local edition of the game out, Monopoly York (of course) and a few of us sat down on the floor with my nephew and had a good long game of Monopoly (aren’t they all?) before calling time on it.
+Next up was a game we weren’t planning to play, but my 4.5-year-old nephew has become a real fan of playing Monopoly in the past 6 months.
+So, we got our local edition of the game out, Monopoly York (of course) and a few of us sat down on the floor with my nephew and had a good long game of Monopoly (aren’t they all?) before calling time on it.

-A big thanks to giffgaff for the initial idea and the help in putting on this family games event.
-We all had a great time together and look forward to doing it again on a more regular basis going forward!
+A big thanks to giffgaff for the initial idea and the help in putting on this family games night/day event.
+We all had a wonderful time together and look forward to doing it again on a more regular basis going forward!

 Having used giffgaff previously before this event, I’ve recommended several people to use their network in the past and will continue to do so going forward as a family, as people’s contracts expire and look to move to a cheaper SIM-only mobile provider that has the following main benefits for us: